IraklisElef/apolyomai-app-landing-page/_pages/privacypolicy.md

 Personal information you disclose to us

 In Short: We collect personal information that you provide to us.

+We collect certain data to provide a better and more personalized experience for our users.
+The following types of data are collected:

+When using the app, you may provide certain information, including:

+Your email (if applicable)
+Your army arm or corps
+Your armed force
+Your city of service
+Your municipality of service
+Your country of service
+Your report date
+Your discharge date
+Your ESSO
+Your rank (whether you are a Private or an OCR)
+Your service type (whether you are serving a term or your are an executive) Your operating system

+This data is collected anonymously and is used to enhance your experience within the app, including providing personalized features and exclusive offers.

 We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.